roboconf/roboconf.github.io/en/user-guide-snapshot/configuring-an-agent.md

 However, depending on the target ID, some values may be overridden.

-## Target ID
+## Agent Parameters

-The target ID indicates on which target the agent runs.
+The **parameters** property indicates if and where an agent should retrieve its configuration.
 Normally, the agent parameters should be hard-written in configuration files.
 However, each agent has its own configuration.
 Some settings are the same for all the agents (such as the messaging parameters).
 And some others are specific.
 The couple **application name** and **root instance name** are unique.
 Two agents cannot have the same values for these 2 parameters.